17 Min Read

 1. Murine monoclonal antibodies

-• In the past, murine antibodies of the immunoglobulin G (IgG) class have played a significant role in the development of contemporary antibody production procedures and have helped us understand the therapeutic and analytical potential of these immunoglobulins.
+• Overall, murine monoclonal antibodies have played a crucial role in the development of modern antibody production techniques and have been investigated for their therapeutic potential in various preclinical trials.

 2. Chimeric monoclonal antibodies